by Mary Fisk-Taylor

 5. You will streamline your business.
 As your brand grows, so will the top products and services that you truly want to sell.
 This usually means that you are able to shift your sales and camera room focus to only selling those products and move away from selling the lower margin, higher production items that are usually not as profitable, more time-consuming and higher cost items.
 This allows you to concentrate fully on the products and services you want to sell and eventually cut out all of the leaner products that you no longer want to offer.

-Jenna Bruce also states, “No matter what size they are, the most successful businesses are the ones who establish themselves as a leader in their industry by creating a strong brand.
-When these businesses focus on building valuable customer experiences, they easily transform customers into “brand ambassadors.”
+Jenna Bruce also states, “No matter what size they are, the most successful businesses are the ones that have established themselves as a leader in their industry by creating a strong brand.
+And, when these businesses focus on building valuable customer experiences, they easily transform customers into brand ambassadors.”

-Join Mary Fisk-Taylor and Jamie Hayes at Texas School ‘18 in their class, “The Best of Both Worlds.”
-This course is not just about business.
-It also covers the creative and technical aspects that result in products your customers love.
-More info available at www.HayesAndFisk.com or their class at www.TexasSchool.org.
+Join Mary Fisk-Taylor and Jamie Hayes at Texas School.
+Their course is not just about business.
+It also covers the creative and technical aspects that result in products your clients will love.
+Learn more about them at www.HayesAndFisk.com or their class at www.TexasSchool.org.